How to Buy Crypto Before Listing on Exchanges

 Can I buy new crypto before it lists using a Web3 wallet?

 Yes.
-Most presales, ICOs, and IDOs require a Web3 wallet to connect directly to launchpads and purchase tokens.
+Most presales, ICOs, and IDOs require a Web3 wallet to connect directly to launchpads and purchase tokens, but availability and eligibility depend on the specific platform and your jurisdiction.

 Is it safe to use a Web3 wallet for IDOs and ICOs?